|Nutrition Facts (per serving)|

 - 3 to 4 tablespoons of water

-Mix the meat with the onion, garlic, parsley or cilantro, spices and chopped preserved lemon rind.
+Mix the meat with the onion, garlic, parsley or cilantro, spices, and chopped preserved lemon rind.
 Transfer the seasoned meat mixture to the tangia (or another deep oven-proof cooking dish).
-Add the olive oil, smen (if using), preserved lemon wedges and water.
+Add the olive oil, or smen (salted fermented butter - if using), preserved lemon wedges and water.

 Cover the top of the tangia with a circle of parchment paper (it should be cut a little larger than the diameter of the opening).
 Cover the parchment paper with a layer of aluminum foil, wrapping and sealing the foil snugly to the tangia.
 Pierce the foil and parchment paper in two or three places with a fork.